Kim Richmond murder trial: Accused's 'disdain' - left partner to 'rot' in vehicle; let daughter text her dead mother

 An attack took place in their Ford Ranger vehicle as they headed home after a function at the rural South Waikato Arohena Hall sometime from 3.38am onwards.

-The car, with Richmond in it, were both eventually found 11 months by later.
+The vehicle, with Richmond in it, were both eventually found 11 months by later.

 Through his lawyer Tom Sutcliffe, Jefferies admits killing his partner but says there was no murderous intent and he is guilty of manslaughter instead.